craflin/umdoc/Doc/manual.md

 This is because Markdown was designed to be converted into inner text *HTML* and not into pages.
 To create a document, you will probably require:
-* The possibility to define the basic layout of document (cover page, table of contents, etc.).
+* The possibility to define the basic layout of a document (cover page, table of contents, etc.).
 * The possibility to define a page header and footer.
 * Support for tables
 * Figure and table environments